Commercial

 Where this service is commonly used.

-Owner-user outpatient buildings
+Owner-user multi-specialty medical office buildings

-What owners and developers usually need to keep visible
+What medical office owners need to keep visible in the Fulshear market

 What owners usually need to keep visible.